Skip to content

 Weather Underground

-This API offers a wide range of features, including live streaming and historical data.
+This API offers many features, including live streaming and historical data.
 It is also free to use for up to five requests per day.

 OpenWeatherMap